-Thousands of high school students from and outside the U.S. take the SAT and each one is required to register so they can pick a test schedule based on the SAT test dates and location.
+Thousands of high school students from and outside the U.S. take the SAT and each one is required to register so they can pick a test schedule and location.

 So, how do you register for the SAT?